armanilab/SAAVY/README.md

 5. Repeat from step 2 for validation dataset

-6. run `python predict.py --input "validation_test123" --output "test123" --model "torchFinal.pt"`
+6. run ``python training.py --training "training/" --validation "validation/"` `

 7. model will be saved to working directory